EstefiRojas/Lab-Notebook/GeneFunctionality/README_Liang.md

 ```

 ## Step 4: Visualize the distribution differences

 Using the R script `essential_prob_distribution_Liang.R`, a violin plot is generated.
 This script joins exon1 and exon2 data and keeps
 the maximum probability for each gene id.
-Then computes a K-S stat between the four groups: Shared, Partially shared, Cel-type specific,
+Then computes a K-S stat between the four groups: Shared, Partially shared, Cell-type specific,
 and Non-essential.

 ## Step 5: Obtain a list of lncRNA sequences to test the model

+In this step, we obtain a list of essential and non-essential lncRNA sequences.
+The corresponding exon1 and exon2 sequences are extracted.
+This list of sequences is later used in conjuction with the functionality prediction model to obtain a prediction of functionality.
+With these
+predictions, an effective measure of the model accuracy can be tested.

 ```bash